ghall3/ghall3.github.io/_posts/2020-04-22-oxforddivests.md

 ---

 Oxford University's academic congregation has passed a landmark divestment motion.
+You can read the student newspaper [coverage here](https://www.oxfordstudent.com/2020/04/20/oxford-university-passes-motion-banning-investment-in-fossil-fuels/).

 I wasn't directly involved in this achievement, but I do personally know a lot of the key people who worked hard to make this happen, and I want to clarify a few things: